 From its mighty pre-colonial empires to the Spanish invasion and beyond, Mexico is a nation forged from conflict and conquest.
 And the turbulent history of how La Paz – the state capital of Baja California Sur – came into being is no different.
 This vibrant port took many centuries to tame, leaving a fascinating story littered with pearls and pirates, conquistadors and crooners in its wake.
 We’ve picked out some of the city’s best historic highlights to give you a bit of insight before you visit.

-Dip into La Paz and explore its fascinating history at your own pace by chartering a boat through Dream Yacht Charter.
+Dip into La Paz and explore its fascinating history at your own pace.

 Archaeological treasures from as far back as 11,000 BCE have been found around the area where La Paz stands today.
 Some visible traces take the form of wonderful cave paintings near the city and dotted throughout the surrounding countryside.
 As well as native animals, human figures with arrowheads and primitive swords appear in the paintings supporting the idea that La Paz’s original inhabitants were nomadic hunters and gatherers.